 2.273 Insulating Varnish ― A varnish often used to provide electrical insulation for electrical equipment.

-2.274 Intensity ― See ‘colour’.
+2.274 Intensity ― See ‘colour’

 2.275 Iodine Value ― The number of grams of iodine absorbed per 100 g of the oil or the resin, which is the percent iodine absorbed.
 The iodine number or value of the oil or the resin gives an indication of the degree of unsaturation of the constituent fatty glyceride or the resin in its form of delivery.
 It is customary to give the method employed for its determination.
 Wijs method is applicable to all normal oils and fats not containing conjugated systems.
 For conjugated oils, Woburn’s method is used.